Did you recently see a mystery PURPLE bird in Nevada?

 - Females: Females have a white throat, underparts, and a green back and head.

-Costa’s Hummingbirds have a limited range in Nevada.
+Costa’s Hummingbirds have a limited range in southern Nevada.
 They are found in various habitats, including desert scrub, chaparral, sage scrub, and even in deciduous forests in their Mexico wintering grounds.

 Males have a spirited mating display used to attract females.
 They typically perform a series of dives and loops in front of the female in hopes of impressing her, and they even position themselves at the correct angle to the sun to show their violet plumage!

 Costa’s Hummingbird Range Map

 - Researchers have found that Costa’s Hummingbirds need to visit up to 1,800 flowers daily to obtain enough energy to sustain themselves.

 - Costa’s Hummingbirds are shyer than other larger species of hummingbirds.
 To attract them to your yard, try offering multiple feeders to give them a place to feed away from the more aggressive hummingbirds.

 Which of these PURPLE birds have you seen before in Nevada?

 Leave a COMMENT below.
 Make sure you tell us WHERE you saw the bird. 🙂